elegant-scipy/elegant-scipy/markdown/ch6.markdown

 We discussed graphs in chapter 3, where we represented image regions as nodes, connected by edges between them.
 But we used a rather simple method of
 analysis: we *thresholded* the graph, removing all edges above some value.
-Thresholding works in simple cases, but can easily fail, because all you need is one value to fall on the wrong side of the threshold for the approach to fail.
+Thresholding works in simple cases, but all you need is one value to fall on the wrong side of the threshold for the approach to fail.